 This grant funds high quality research projects carried out by professional researchers, which inform the effective management of wildlife and fish populations and habitat in Alberta.

-This grant is dedicated to graduate students from any university in the world who are studying the flora, fauna or habitats of Alberta.
+This grant is open to graduate students from any university in the world who are studying the flora, fauna or habitats of Alberta.
 This grant is supported by Syncrude Canada Ltd.

 Which grant should I apply for?